During its 2015 session, the Maryland General Assembly codified the Maryland

 Scientific and Technical working group follows the latest science to support the Commission's recommendations, and the

 Education, Communication and Outreach working group is the public affairs arm of the Commission.

-Each of the four new working groups is required to have members of the Senate and House, cabinet level officers (or their designees) as well as numerous representatives of industry and environmental groups.
-Combined, the new working groups add 66 appointed positions to the 85 current positions on the pre-existing groups.
+Each of the four new working groups is required to have members of the Senate and House, cabinet-level officers (or their designees) as well as numerous representatives of industry and environmental groups.
+Combined, the new working groups add 66 appointed positions to the 85 current positions in the pre-existing groups.

 The Four new working groups the Climate Solutions Now Act added are:

 The Just Transition group will focus on transitioning workers in fossil fuel industries to employment opportunities in a clean energy economy.
 Most of the members will be appointed from labor organizations or impacted industries.

 Energy Industry Revitalization

 The Energy Industry Revitalization group will focus on the possible impacts to small businesses and potential facility closures as the result of climate change policies.

 The Energy Resilience group will primarily be composed of representatives of electric energy companies and will focus on energy infrastructure improvements, transmission efficiency and battery backups.

 Solar Photovoltaic Systems Recovery, Reuse and Recycling